its-mieger/lara-ext/README.md

 After updating composer, add the service provider to the providers array in config/app.php.

-This is not required if using automatic package discovery as enabled.
+This is not required if using automatic package discovery is enabled.

 	ItsMieger\LaravelExt\Provider\LaraExtServiceProvider::class,